slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Art is the lie that enables us to realize the truth.' -- Pablo Picasso*

+> *'Science is what we understand well enough to explain to a computer.
+Art is everything else we do.' -- Donald Knuth*

 Art is a meditation and design is a negotiation.
-Life is Capitalism but art is Socialism.
+Art is just another form of screaming and it doesn’t end at the edge of the canvas.

 > *'Art washes away from the soul the dust of everyday life.' -- Pablo Picasso*

-> *'Art is just another form of screaming.'*

-> *'Art doesn’t end at the edge of the canvas.' -- Derek Sivers*
+> *'Opera is when a guy gets stabbed in the back and, instead of bleeding, he sings.' -- Robert Benchley*

+> *'Poets are damned but see with the eyes of angels.' -- Allen Ginsberg*

 > *'Poetry is what gets lost in translation.' -- Robert Frost*

-> *'Poets are damned but see with the eyes of angels.' -- Allen Ginsberg*

-> *'Opera is when a guy gets stabbed in the back and, instead of bleeding, he sings.' -- Robert Benchley*

 > *'Artistic death is made by consensus.'*